mui/material-ui/examples/webpack-example/README.md

 Webpack creates entry points for the application to know where it starts.

-#### Resolve

-Webpack uses this configuration options to determine how it will deal with requiring files.
-For example, when the extension is omitted in a require, Webpack will look at the extensions option and try applying one of those.

 #### Output

 This is where the bundled project will go to and any other files necessary for it to run.

 #### Plugins

 These are plugins Webpack uses for more functionality.
 The HTML Webpack Plugin, for example, will add the index.html to your build folder.

 #### Modules